DollaR84/weekday/weekday/doc/en/readme.md

 * NVDA+ALT+W: switches operating modes;
 * NVDA+SHIFT+W: in countdown and alarm modes, switches between time measurements (hours, minutes, seconds);
 * NVDA+SHIFT+W: in temporary signal mode, changes the signal setting: sound, speech, sound and speech together or nothing;
+* NVDA+SHIFT+W: in day of the week mode, changes the setting of historical facts: historical fact, event from wikipedia, event from wikipedia and historical fact together or nothing;
 * NVDA+SHIFT+W: in day of the week, stopwatch and time signal modes, saves the settings of all modes;

 ## Mode Day of the week
 * NVDA+W: pronounces the day of the week;
-* NVDA+W: Double-clicking pronounces the holiday on this day, if any, as well as a historical fact about this day;
+* NVDA+W: Double click pronounces the holiday on this day if there is one, as well as a historical fact about this day and/or event from wikipedia;
+* NVDA+SHIFT+ALT+W: launches the selected program for quick launch;
+* NVDA+SHIFT+ALT+W: double-clicking allows you to select a program for quick launch;

 ## Stopwatch mode
 * NVDA+W: single press turns on the stopwatch if it is not running;